 The aim isn't just to use less energy, Callaway says, but to use it at the right times.
 Such a fine-toothed approach, which will require both technological advances and regulatory work to become feasible, would help the grid adapt to the uneven profile of renewables on an ongoing basis, as well as avoid outages during peak events.

-Sometimes energy draw can even be nudged upward to account for renewables.
-In 2010, a storm caused a field of wind turbines in Oregon's Columbia River Gorge to nearly overwhelm the grid with power, prompting local agencies to pilot a new method of storing excess electricity: remotely cranking up the dial on special water and space heaters inside participating customers' homes.
+renewables.
+In 2010, a storm caused a field of wind turbines in Oregon's Columbia River Gorge to nearly overwhelm the grid with power, prompting local agencies to pilot a new method of storing excess electricity: